 Does it matter that we use mechanical metaphors for human memory?
 Isn’t it just a handy shorthand?
 It would not matter except that the way we frame our world forms our thinking.
 And that can limit us quite severely.

 Word association gives a simple example of the complexity of human memory.
 On my desk now is a dictionary.
 I opened it at random and found the word ‘quality’.
 Immediately it set of a series of associations inspired by this single word and shooting off at tangents:

 When the Artful Dodger introduces Oliver to Nancy in the movie of the musical Oliver! he says ironically, “We’re all quality here!”
 That made me think of the street life of Victorian children, of Henry Mayhew’s fascinating book London Labour and the London Poor.

-Out of nowhere comes a second association.
 In The Merchant of Venice, Portia says “The quality of mercy is not strain’d”, and on recalling that line I am transported to the brilliant 1989 production in London with Dustin Hoffman as Shylock.
 I see the stage, hear the voices, marvel at it all.
-Simultaneously, I remember my mother quoting Shakespeare as I was growing up, and in particular her description of a magpie mind as “a snapper up of unconsidered trifles”.
+Simultaneously, I remember my mother quoting Shakespeare around the house as I was growing up, and in particular her description of a magpie mind as “a snapper up of unconsidered trifles”.

 But then I glance back at the dictionary and am reminded of Qualitätswein, a type of German wine, which in turn makes me think of the taste of the very cheap wine I drank as a young man, which was definitely not quality wine, and in turn of Somerset Maugham’s spy character Ashenden, who would often drink a hock on assignment in Germany, which in turn brings up Eric Ambler, and John le Carré, and so on and so on.